Atlanta Constitution Building: Current plans

 The Georgia Department of Transportation is the current owner of the site and has plans to demolish the building and erect a two-story, minimalist steel and glass structure to house the planned Atlanta Multi-Modal Passenger Terminal, also known as the main depot for proposed commuter rail and, possibly someday, high-speed rail, for the region.
 On July 14, 2010, the Georgia Department of Transportation announced its plans to hire a developer to transform the area.
 Requests for proposals are due in September and the winning developer will be announced May 2011.

 The Atlanta Preservation Center published an article on the Atlanta Constitution Building in its newsletter, Preservation Times:

 The APC has been advocating for the city to consider this building as part of its multimodal rail system.
 Dispossession of this city-owned building was held for consideration in the committee headed by former city council member Clair Muller.
 The current administration has now released ownership of the building to the DoT.

 The review process concerning the proposed demolition of this building was a great concern to the APC, and the National Trust agreed that the process was problematic.
 Both organizations went on record to protest the manner in which the review had been conducted.
 The APC's executive director Boyd Coons was called by former city council member Mary Norwood to make statements about the value and possibilities of the building.

 The preservation community continues to hope that the building will be saved.
 It is currently the subject of a study by Tony Rizzuto, associate professor at Southern Polytechnic State University.
 Rizzuto, who is also chairman of the Midtown Land Use Committee and sits on the developmental review committee of DRC, SPI 16, is looking into how the building can be utilized as part of the rail transportation program being developed.

 The building has become a gathering place for many of downtown Atlanta's homeless population during cold weather.
 On Tuesday, March 26, 2013, several downtown streets were blocked as firefighters doused a blaze at the site.
 The fire broke out shortly before 8 a.m.
 No injuries were reported.

-In 2017 the building was sold to a developer with plans to renovate it into office space and low-cost housing.
+In 2017, the building was sold to a developer with plans to renovate it into office space and low-cost housing.

+As of 2024, Invest Atlanta, the city’s economic development arm, intends to ink a deal with Wisconsin-based affordable housing developer Gorman & Company to turn the Atlanta Constitution Building property at 143 Alabama St. into nearly 200 apartments and retail.